AkSap-00107/Calci/README.md

 # Calci
-This is a web calculator featuring the normal and some basic level of complex arithmetic operations. technology stack implimented is html, css and javascript.
+This web calculator features the normal and some basic levels of complex arithmetic operations. technology stack implemented is html, css, and javascript.

 ``` javascript
 console.log("Arithmetic Operation Featuring Calci");
 ```